Los Campesinos!: All Hell (2023–present)

 In an interview with The Big Issue in December 2023, Rob Taylor said Los Campesinos! were working on their seventh studio album.
 At the band's show at the Troxy in February 2024, Gareth said the album was complete, set to release that summer.
 They also performed their first new original song since 2017, titled "A Psychic Wound".
 On 14 May 2024, the band announced in a newsletter that the seventh album, All Hell, would be released on 19 July, consisting of 15 tracks.
 They also released the album's first single, "Feast of Tongues", which was also their first new song in 7 years and 80 days.
 The second single from the album, "A Psychic Wound", was released to newsletter subscribers on 16 May, with a streaming release the following day.
 They also revealed a UK tour for later in the year.
 Prior to the start of their North American tour, the band released "0898 Heartache", a third single from the album, on June 11.
 This was followed on July 2 by the fourth and final single, "kms," which features Kim Paisey on lead vocals.

 Upon its release, All Hell reached number 14 on the UK Albums Chart, which was the band's highest placement on the chart to date and their first album to reach the Top 40.

 On 15 November 2024, the band released More Hell, an EP containing reworked versions of five tracks from All Hell, as well as a cover of the song "Wait" by the Secret Stars.
 The track list is the same as that of the deluxe version of the album, released as a limited edition digital copy on 22 July 2024.

 Los Campesinos! performed two concerts at the Troxy in London on 14 and 15 February 2025.
 Following this, they performed five shows in the US for their "Holy Smoke" tour.
-The band released their second live concert album, So Close to Heaven, on 20 August 2025.
+The band released their second live concert album, with recordings from their Troxy gigs, So Close to Heaven, on 20 August 2025.